EricFriedlander/gLRU/README.md

 All graphs in Figure 2 can be generated using the script "approxSimComp.m".

- "LRUgLRUSims.m" generates Figures 3, 4, and 5 and data from Table 2.
+ "LRUgLRUSims.m" generates Figures 3, 4, and 5 and data from Tables 2, 5, and 6.
 It is recommended that you run this code in parallel for the sake of time.
 There is already a parfor loop in the code, but the user must configer the code to run on their particular cluster.
 The output of our simulations is stored in
- 'simout1.mat' and can be used to recreate the figures and tables.
+ 'simout1.mat' and can be used to recreate the figures and tables but ignoring the first section of the script.